 Food colouring: Ideally, choose a natural food colouring.
-Alternatively, try adding 1 tsp egg yolk to the mix.
+Alternatively, try adding 1 teaspoon egg yolk to the mix.
 Or check out this article on how to make your own DIY food dye!

 - Water bath (bain marie): Put the chocolate and butter in a heat proof bowl and put on top of a pan filled with hot water.
 Stir until melted.

 - Microwave: Heat the chocolate and butter on high for 1 minute.
 Stir until the chocolate is fully melted.
 Only microwave up to 30 seconds more if the chocolate is still very firm.
 It is important that you stop microwaving BEFORE all chocolate is melted.

 Repeat 2 more times until you have used two thirds of the chocolate.

 Keep the molds in the freezer while you make the keto creme egg filling: Blend the room temperature butter and powdered sweetener until fluffy and well-incorporated.
 Then add the mascarpone and blend briefly until smooth.

 Step 6: Now spoon the white mascarpone cream mix into the chocolate shells.